ClaudioSeda/Esp32OnboardProgrammer/README.md

 An easy way to upload you binaries to wroom modules.
 Simply plug the programmer in your board and upload your binaries.
+Cool way to produce you esp32 boards!

+This project is for very beginners from integrating ESP32 Wroom Modules in their PCBs.
+There´s no need to embedded serial to Usb chips like CH340 in your core bords.
+You can simply plug the right connections and progra many PCBs fast and safelly.

+I also encourage users to start to assemble in SMT,and loose their fear and know it´s easy and FASTER than use PTH!

-Cool way to produce you esp32 boards! here follows the schematics picture and BOM bellow:
+here follows the schematics picture and BOM bellow:

 <img width="904" height="630" alt="image" src="https://github.com/user-attachments/assets/36d6b947-79f1-43b9-b3c0-da293d45aa82" />